Owning a Restaurant Hero Image 1

 On top of the POS system, we use simple solutions like Google Drive to document our materials and meeting notes, Google Calendar to organize our company events with staff, and scheduling software to save us thousands of dollars (especially when it integrates with your POS system).

 Finally, we use the logbook feature of our scheduling software religiously.
 Everything gets documented daily by multiple managers throughout the day.
-My husband and I read the logbook daily and are able to know what’s going on in our restaurant – without needing to be there all the time.
+My husband and I read the logbook daily and are able to know what’s going on in our restaurant, without needing to be there all the time.

 What We Learned from Owning a Restaurant

-Owning a restaurant will be one of toughest things you’ll ever do.
+Owning a restaurant will be one of the toughest things you’ll ever do.
 It will press you and take you to your limit.
 In the beginning, money will be tight, you will work long hours, and you will probably not be profitable.

 Staff turnover hurts, and customers are not understanding or gracious at times.
 You already know this is a tough industry.